 “What is extraordinary about this publication is Lisa’s ability to weave history, family narrative, theology, and creative nonfiction against our contemporary scene. . . .
 Read from these pages, Beloved, and let this story of family, race, and resistance create anger in your spirit and ultimately inspire your heart to join the work to heal our nation and eventually our world.”—Otis Moss III (from the foreword)

 “Lisa Sharon Harper is one of our nation’s most critical voices on the issues of race, gender, faith, and justice.
 In an era when the world feels unmoored, Harper anchors us in the truth of what brought America to the brink.
-Through masterful storytelling and deep spiritual reflection, Harper weaves ten generations of her family story together with the story of America.
+Through masterful storytelling and deep spiritual reflection, Harper weaves together ten generations of her family story with the story of America.
 Then she points the way forward to a world where all can flourish.
 Fortune is necessary reading for us all.”—Kirsten Powers, New York Times bestselling author, CNN senior political analyst, and USA Today columnist

 “Lisa Sharon Harper is a gifted storyteller and one of the voices we need to listen to for America’s future.
-In telling the story of her ancestors and her own personal story, she shows us a deeper way of understanding our nation’s difficult past and offers a way forward toward America’s diverse and equitable future.”—Rev. Jim Wallis, Endowed Chair in Faith and Justice and founding director of the Georgetown University Center on Faith and Justice; founder and ambassador of Sojourners
+In telling the story of her ancestors and her personal story, she shows us a deeper way of understanding our nation’s difficult past and offers a way forward toward its diverse and equitable future.”—Rev. Jim Wallis, Endowed Chair in Faith and Justice and founding director of the Georgetown University Center on Faith and Justice; founder and ambassador of Sojourners

 “Lisa Sharon Harper is one of our generation’s most important wisdom teachers.
 Fortune is a compelling invitation to receive the story that has shaped a nation through the story of her family.
-It makes clear how the stakes in our public conversations about race and justice are both deeply personal and universal: they touch each of us in the most intimate spaces of our lives.”—Jonathan Wilson-Hartgrove, author of Revolution of Values and Reconstructing the Gospel
+It makes clear how the stakes in our public conversations about race and justice are both deeply personal and universal: they touch us in the most intimate spaces of our lives.”—Jonathan Wilson-Hartgrove, author of Revolution of Values and Reconstructing the Gospel